westrangeloops/q2D-Materials/Examples/Creator.md

 ## 2D Perovskites - Ruddlesden-Popper (RP)

-RP structures have organic spacers between inorganic layers with vacuum gaps.
+RP structures are **true two-layer structures** with organic spacers between inorganic layers.
+The top layer is rotated 90° around the Z-axis (in the XY plane) and shifted relative to the bottom layer, creating the characteristic Ruddlesden-Popper phase.

 ### Simple RP Structure